• Free shipping on all orders

 15. Walk/Walk up/Walk on

 Sometimes you need your herding dog to get closer to stock, but you don’t want the animals to spook while it does so.
 That’s where this command comes in.
-All of these words will let your dog know to go right toward stock in a calm and steady manner.
-By staying calm, your stock is less liable to be spooked or stressed.
+All of these words will let your dog know to go right toward stock calmly and steadily.
+By staying calm, your stock is less likely to be spooked or stressed.

 australian shepherd herding dog